I wish I knew this information which I’m going to share with you, when I got my first guppy fish.

 Never do complete water changes, because you will kill all your beneficial bacteria, resulting in high ammonia level and fish death.
 Chlorine is as toxic for fish as ammonia.
 Always add dechlorinator to your tap water, before adding it to your tank.

 If you have live plants in your tank, remove the dying leaves.
-Decaying leaves are also contributing in raising ammonia level in the water.
+Decaying leaves are also contributing in raising ammonia levels in the water.

 Once a month clean the substrate with a gravel vacuum.
 This will help remove the fish waste that is settled in the substrate.